 CFM & MPH

-• With an MPH of 170, the Echo PB-2520 edges out the 159 MPH of the Stihl BG 50, potentially improving its performance in leaf blowing and debris lifting tasks.
+• The MPH of 170 for the Echo PB-2520 slightly outperforms the 159 MPH of the Stihl BG 50, enhancing its effectiveness in clearing leaves on grass or lifting wet debris.

-• The Echo PB-2520 boasts a larger fuel tank capacity, with 18.6 fl.oz., surpassing the 14.5 fl.oz. of the Stihl BG 50.
-Consequently, you can store more fuel, potentially extending operational time, assuming similar engine fuel consumption rates.
+• The Echo PB-2520 features a larger fuel tank, offering 18.6 fl.oz. compared to the 14.5 fl.oz. of the Stihl BG 50.
+As a result, you have the advantage of storing more fuel, potentially extending runtime, assuming similar fuel consumption rates for their engines.

-• In contrast, the Echo PB-2520's engine, with a displacement of 25.4cc, is slightly surpassed by the 27.2cc engine of the Stihl BG 50.
+• In contrast, the Echo PB-2520's engine, with a displacement of 25.4 cc, is slightly surpassed by the 27.2-cc engine of the Stihl BG 50.
 As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.
+Both of these leaf blowers are equipped with 2-stroke engines, meaning they require an oil/fuel mix for operation.

 TL;DR